Action Noise in Off-Policy Deep Reinforcement Learning: Impact on Exploration and Performance: Results: What action noise to use?

 \reffig{fig:boxplot_normalized_performance_by_scheduler} shows the performance for each environment and each scheduler.
 The data is normalized by environment and algorithm before aggregation.
 The general tendency observed across environments is that, when the environment reacts negatively to larger action noise scale (Half-Cheetah, Hopper, Reacher, Walker2D; as shown in \reftbl{tbl:WAN_noise_scale_correlations}), \emph{reducing the noise impact} $\beta$ over time consistently \emph{improves performance}.
 The \emph{reverse} effect appears to be \emph{less important}: for environments benefiting from larger noise scales, the constant scheduler does not consistently outperform the linear and logistic schedulers.

-\reftbl{tbl:scheduler_noise} shows summarized results indicating the number of environments where scheduler (1, row) is better than scheduler (2, column) in terms of variance \vvarP and mean performance \vP.
+\reftbl{tbl:scheduler_noise} shows summarized results indicating the number of environments where scheduler (1), indicated by row, is better than scheduler (2), indicated by column, in terms of variance \vvarP and mean performance \vP.
 See \reftbl{tbl:scheduler_noise_full} for full results on the pairwise comparisons.
 Performance differences are assessed by a Games-Howell multiple comparisons test, while variance is compared using Levene's test.

 The tests underlying \reftbl{tbl:scheduler_noise} show that the differences observed in \reffig{fig:boxplot_normalized_performance_by_scheduler} are indeed significant.
 Furthermore, the schedulers (linear, logistic) reduce variance \vvarP compared to the constant case in four out of six cases.
 Keeping the impact $\beta$ constant has no beneficial effect on variance in any environment.
 This indicates that \emph{using a scheduler} to reduce action noise impact increases \emph{consistency in terms of learned performance}.